 I’m sitting in the living room and along comes my eight-year-old wielding a pretend sword (some attachment to the baby crib we aren’t using).
 He whips it this way and that, twirling and making sound effects as he goes.
 As he reaches the center of the living room he lifts an eyebrow and says, “Look, Mom.
 I’m a master swordsman.
 I should be on America’s Got Talent.”

-In our current political environment and over the last few years, I’ve felt like people are trying to take a similar approach with unity.
-Like my enthusiastic son, they wield the sword of “unity” and expect great things to happen.
+I have to admit, looking at our political environment over the last few years, I’ve felt like people are trying to take a similar approach with unity.
+Like my enthusiastic son, they wield the sword of “unity” and expect great things to magically happen.
 I understand the appeal.
 I know a lot of us are sick of being divided.
-Saying “unity” a lot isn’t going to bring us together, though.

 At the end of this you might give me that “ya killed it” look, but I’m hoping for those of you who really care about unity, you’ll want it badly enough to consider some of these finer points.